saravanan290702/Breast-Cancer-Prognostic-analysis/README.md

 # Breast-Cancer-Prognostic-analysis
-Predicts the recurrence of Breast cancer using ML and DL algorithms.
+It Predicts the recurrence of Breast cancer using ML and DL algorithms.

 This was the project for the course Technical Analysis of Real World Problems.